 Saturday Science Clubs 2016/2017

-Registration for Winter 2017 is now open
+Registration for Winter 2017 is now over.
+Hope to see you in Fall 2017!

 Saturday Science Clubs features hands on science and engineering projects and activities for youth in grades 1 and up on Saturdays.
 These 3 hour club meetings are split into classes by grade so that all children will be challenged and have fun with campers at the same grade as themselves.